-A marketers goal is always to increase revenue and conversions.
-Let’s then look at a few ways you can improve your ROAS.
+A marketer’s goal is always to increase revenue and conversions.
+So let’s look at a few ways you can improve your ROAS.

 1. Set benchmarks

 To know what your target should be, you first need to understand what qualifies as good ROAS and set that as a benchmark.
-Knowing the baseline for each campaign and channel can help highlight where you have been successful, and use that as a model for future campaigns.
+Knowing the baseline for each campaign and channel can help highlight where you’ve been successful, and serve as a model for future campaigns.

-Achieving a good ROAS will be dependent on a number of factors and therefore it is important to test which campaigns, creatives, and channels deliver the best results and most valuable users.
-If you see that something isn’t working and delivering a low or negative ROAS then it’s time to either optimize and fix whatever isn’t working or stop the campaign altogether.
+Achieving a good ROAS will be dependent on a number of factors, so it’s important to test which campaigns, creatives, and channels deliver the best results and most valuable users.
+Use A/B testing to experiment with different creatives, placements and targeting strategies.

-It may seem obvious, but one way to get more return on your spend is to reduce your spend.
+It may seem obvious, but one way to get more return on your spend is to reduce that spend.
 You can do this by improving your quality score.
-A better quality score results in higher ranking ads and therefore a lower CPC.
+A better quality score results in higher ranking ads and therefore a lower cost per click (CPC).

-Another way is to introduce negative keywords which help exclude users who may be looking for a similar item to what you’re advertising but not that exact item.
+You can also introduce negative keywords, which help exclude users who may be looking for a similar item to what you’re advertising but not that exact item.

-For example your shopping app has a winter deal for scarves.
-You can exclude users who are searching for winter gloves as they will either just ignore your ad and diminish your CTR rate, or worse click on your ad, realise it is not relevant to them and move on, costing you money for the click and giving you nothing in return.
+For example, your shopping app has a winter deal for scarves.
+You can exclude users who are searching for winter gloves, as they’re likely to ignore your ad and diminish your CTR.
+Worse, they might click on your ad, realize it’s not relevant to them and move on, costing you money for the click and giving you nothing in return.

 User acquisition (UA) toolkit for 2023

-- ROAS is the most important metric for marketers.
-High value users don’t mean much if you paid more to acquire them than the amount they spent in-app.
+- ROAS is among the most important metrics for marketers.
+High-value users don’t mean much if you paid more to acquire them than the amount they spent in-app.

-- Good ROAS is dependent on your company, but certainly it has to be positive; remember that achieving positive ROAS in a campaign can take months
+- Good ROAS is dependent on your company and the platform you’re using, but it should be positive.
+Remember that achieving positive ROAS in a campaign can take months.

-- Early indications of revenue will allow you to measure your partial ROAS to help you understand if you are in the right direction, and how you could optimize your campaign.
+- Early indications of revenue will allow you to measure your partial ROAS to help you understand if you’re heading in the right direction, and how you could optimize your campaign.